pbrookes/ladybridge-singers/membership.md

 Membership fees are currently £100 per season.

-Membership enquiries should be directed to the choir secretary Freda Brookes on 01204 841431, or [fredabrookes@gmail.com](mailto:fredabrookes@gmail.com).
+Membership enquiries should be directed to the choir secretary Bernadette Murphy, penguinmurphyx@yahoo.co.uk.